cyberpedia/eyyyyyyyy/README.md

 - Talks to backend at http://localhost:8000/api

 CI
-- GitHub Actions runs basic Django checks.
+- GitHub Actions runs checks, migrations, and tests.